telerik/maui-docs/controls/togglebutton/command.md

 # .NET MAUI ToggleButton Command

-The Telerik .NET MAUI ToggleButton allows you to attach a command that executes when the button is clicked or tapped.
+The Telerik .NET MAUI ToggleButton allows you to attach a command that executes when the button is clicked.

-* `Command` (`ICommand`)&mdash;Defines the command which executes when the button is clicked or tapped.
+* `Command` (`ICommand`)&mdash;Defines the command which executes when the button is clicked.
-* `CommandParameter` (`object`)&mdash;Specifies the parameter of the command which executes when the button is clicked or tapped.
+* `CommandParameter` (`object`)&mdash;Specifies the parameter of the command which executes when the button is clicked.

 ## Using the Command and CommandParameter